mcarr823/pi-tv-streamer/install/Restart.md

 Either way, you should end up on the login screen.

-* You'll end up on the desktop instead if you have auto-login enabled.
+* If you have auto-login enabled, then you'll end up on the desktop instead.
 If that's the case, logout.

+## Raspberry Pi OS

 From the login screen, click on the wrench icon up the top right side of the screen.
 It will provide you with a list of different desktop environments.